Description of the HTTP API

 threats

-Action: List identifiers of all detected threats.
+Action: Get a list of identifiers of all detected threats.

 URI: /api/10.2/threats/